 College of Engineering

-Fennie Group uses the TARDIS cluster and first-principles computational techniques such as density-functional theory to study the properties of complex materials at the atomic level.
-Fennie is a MacArthur Fellow.
+Craig Fennie uses the TARDIS3 Cluster and first-principles computational techniques such as density-functional theory to study the properties of complex materials at the atomic level.
+The Benedek Research Group also uses TARDIS3.

-Reed Research Group uses THECUBE cluster and OSS servers to develop water management modeling tools that combine multi-objective optimization, uncertainty modeling, and advanced spatiotemporal visualization.
+Reed Research Group uses THECUBE cluster, OSS servers, and Red Cloud to develop water management modeling tools that combine multi-objective optimization, uncertainty modeling, and advanced spatiotemporal visualization.

 College of Human Ecology